UBC-MDS/DSCI_522_G410/doc/report_fifa_overpaid.md

 ![](../results/images/overpaid_plot.png)

-Looking at the figure, this pattern that foreign players are more overvalued than domestic players becomes more clear.
-The black diamonds on each plot represent the mean overpaid index and the jittered points in the background represent all players.
-Even though there is scatter, we see that upper end of the overpaid index distribution (the most overpaid players) is higher for foreign players in all cases.
-It should also be noted that the data has been plotted on a log scale, so the magnitude of the differences are actually greater than they may first appear.
+The top figure shows all the data, and the bottom figure shows the data with the y-axis zoomed in to only show players with overpaid indices between 0 and 100.
+Looking at the top figure, we can see that leagues like La Ligua in Spain have very long tails, whereas Serie A in Italy has virtually no tail.
+When we use the bottom figure to zoom into the majority of the data, the pattern that foreign players are more overvalued than domestic players becomes more clear.
+The black diamonds on each plot represent the mean overpaid index and the funny-looking shapes are violin plots showing the distribution of all players (with fatter shapes indicating higher densities of players).
+Even though the distributions vary by league, we see that upper end of the overpaid index distribution (the most overpaid players) is higher for foreign players in all cases.
 Finally we see the biggest difference in Spain’s LaLiga and England’s Premier League, showing that my original hypothesis may have been extremely misguided.

 One possible explanation could be that a player’s value is determined by more than just their performance on the field.
 Some players are more